Jump to

 Work permit vs. work visa

-While "work permit" and "work visa" are often used interchangeably, there are distinctions between the two, and the precise terminology can vary depending on the country.
+You may have heard “work permit” and “work visa” used interchangeably, but they are distinct, and their definitions can vary depending on the country.

 Work permits